Request an exception for a prescription drug

 If our coverage decision is in your favor

-We must authorize the drug or medical service we agreed to provide.
+We must authorize the drug we agreed to provide.
 For prescription drug exceptions our approval is usually good for the rest of the calendar year.

 Filing an appeal if you are not happy with our decision

 If you aren't satisfied with the coverage decision we make, you can ask us to reconsider.
 This is called "filing an appeal."
 Learn how.